Cleveland Clinic logo

 A note from Cleveland Clinic

 You may have to make some changes to manage constipation when you’re pregnant.
-But there are straightforward things you and your provider can do to help get you relief.
+But there are many things you and your provider can do to help get you relief.
 The foods you eat, the fluids you drink, the exercise you do and the medicine you take all make a difference when it’s time to visit the toilet.
-Put good habits into place so that your memories of pregnancy don’t include having to suffer through uncomfortable bowel movements.
+Put good habits into place so your memories of pregnancy don’t include having to suffer through uncomfortable bowel movements.

 Learn more about the Health Library and our editorial process.